Maps

 Creston Valley

 Located in the West Kootenays next to Kootenay Lake, the Creston Valley has its own micro climate on a sunny bench between the Purcell and Selkirk mountains.
-Harvest begins early in this burgeoning wine region thanks to a bumper crop of crisp apples, sweet peaches, and ripe grapes, ready to be made into wine at one of the four wineries in the valley.
+Harvest begins early in this burgeoning wine region thanks to a bumper crop of crisp apples, sweet peaches, and ripe grapes, ready to be made into wine at one of the wineries in the valley.

 Visit roadside farm stands for fresh food and artisan products, and take in the local flair Creston Valley Farmers Market.
 Extend your explorations across the lake to Nelson, Kaslo, New Denver, and Nakusp—just some of the many Kootenay communities along the BC Farmers Market Trail.